 When the well known American chef, Anthony Bourdain, passed away, someone on “Twitter” wrote that it felt as if a close friend had passed away.
-And we did feel something similar.
+And we did felt something similar.

 When we organise our trips by ourselves, one of the first things we would do, was watching a documentary about that particular country/city made by A. Bourdain.
 We liked him because he would give not only an overview about food, but also about culture, history and tradition.